PLEASE CLICK LINK BELOW FOR MARKET STATS

 The amount of downward pressure on prices is also easing.
 At $426,000, the unadjusted citywide benchmark price this month remained comparable to last month, but 2.6 per cent lower than last year’s levels.

 Despite improving sales and reductions in inventory, housing market recovery will take time.
 Inventory levels remain elevated and sales activity is still well below historical norms.
 The market continues to favour the buyer, with over four months of supply.

 HOUSING MARKET FACTS

-- Price declines this year have ranged from a high of nearly six per cent in the East district to a low of two per cent in both the City Centre and North West districts.
+- Benchmark prices in August ranged from a year-over-year decline of over five per cent in the South district to a decline of nearly one per cent in the South East.